12 Check Structure Location

 12.2 Problem Solving

-We follow a pipeline: (1) load helper functions and read the target worksheet; (2) convert to sf objects, harmonize CRS, and compute spatial diagnostics; (3) extract final data frame with values beyond the threshold and write an Excel output for review.
+We follow a pipeline: (1) read the target worksheet; (2) convert to sf objects, harmonize CRS, and compute spatial diagnostics; (3) extract final data frame with values beyond the threshold and write an Excel output for review.

 12.2.1 Common steps